OceanParcels/Parcels/docs/index.rst

 * `Plotting tutorial <http://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/tutorial_plotting.ipynb>`_ for further explanation on the plotting capabilities of Parcels

 * `Periodic boundaries tutorial <https://github.com/OceanPARCELS/parcels/blob/master/examples/tutorial_periodic_boundaries.ipynb>`_ for a tutorial on how to implement periodic boundary conditions

+* `Animated Gif tutorial <http://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/tutorial_Agulhasparticles.ipynb>`_ for a  tutorial on how to created the Agulhas region animated gif on the top of this page.
+This tutorial also features a brief explanation of how to handle `OutOfBounds` errors.

 Installing Parcels
 ===================================